 In our Webby-winning podcast, IRL, Veronica Belmont gets real about the online issues that affect our real lives, from privacy and filter...

 There is much, much more.
 That's not even considering the stuff inside their browser, such as the fake initiatives Do Not Track and Private Browsing.
-If you saw just these quotes, you'd think they must be some champions of privacy; nothing could be further from the truth, though.
+If you only saw these quotes, you'd think they must be some champions of privacy; nothing could be further from the truth, though.
 OK, now let's move on to the fun part - busting the facade!
 For that, we have to direct ourselves to their website privacy policy (archive) (MozArchive) as well as general privacy policy (archive) (MozArchive):

 We care about your privacy.
 When Mozilla (that's us) collects information about you, our Mozilla Privacy Policy describes how we handle that information.